 When trying to determinre how much CO2 you will need to trim, it would seem like you might use less CO2 with our smaller OG model, but you have to quantify the capacity you are running with an XL to see that CO2 use is more efficient with the XL unit.
 This of course is relevant to the size of your operation.
 When running the OG model you only need to use half as much CO2 as the XL, however when running the XL you could run five times as much material at once.
 So for example, when trimming with CO2 utilizing the OG model you would get approximately twelve runs with the OG using a 50 pound tank where as you will get six runs using the XL.
 But you would only get to run approximately eighteen pounds of material in the OG where as you would get to run almost forty-two pounds with the XL in that equation.
 Refer to CO2 Frequently Asked Questions for more information about CO2.

-The amount of CO2 available in a cylinder can vary due to different factors: The type of extraction you are doing.
+The amount of CO2 available in a cylinder can vary due to different factors: The type of extraction or trimming you are doing.
 The length of the hose, the length of your blast and the tank's size.
 Ambient temperature conditions of your environment and you Resinator itself.
 The amount of material loaded also plays a role.

 Example 1- With the standard high pressure hose included at 30 seconds per blast and a 50lb Co2 Siphon tank, you can anticipate an average of 6 minutes of effect and approximately (12) 30 second shots.